Abe’s Trash Service is a local family owned company in Omaha, Nebraska.

 - Trash and recycling carts are available

 Businesses accumulate a great deal of trash while running their day-to-day operations, and they need reliable commercial trash service to keep waste under control.
-Our commercial trash service with disposal may be just what you need to manage your company’s waste.
+Our junk collection service with disposal may be just what you need to manage your company’s waste.
 You can schedule exactly the amount of pickups your company needs to eliminate waste products.
-Do you think all trash companies do that?
+Do you think all trash removal companies do that?

 - Abe’s also offers trash compactors and recycling services to our commercial customers

 There is almost no job messier than construction.
 That’s why Abe’s offers our construction junk collection service.
 We can provide large containers for you to place construction debris in at your convenience, and then when you’re ready, you can call us to come by for a junk pickup.
 We try to think of everything when it comes to waste management to make the lives (and work lives) of our customers easier.
 Not all garbage companies offer convenient, reliable, flexible construction debris removal services.

 - Abe’s trash provides 12, 20, 30, and 40-yard construction roll-off containers for easy junk collection service

 - “Green build” services are offered